Hermitter/fileman/README.md

 Fileman is a go package that provides handy functions for **files**, **directories**, and **symbolic links**.

-**Note, this library hasn't been thoroughly tested yet.
-This is still a work in progress, but most functions should work as intended.**

 ## Current Functionality
 - [x] Copy
 - [x] Paste